MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 ## Task 5: Visualize Data in a Scatter Plot
 Scatter plots represent the relationship between two numeric variables in a data set.
 It represents data points on a two-dimensional plane and show how much one variable is affected by another.
 The independent variable is plotted on the X-axis, while the dependent variable is plotted on the Y-axis.
 You can display points by one or more grouping variables such that each group has a distinct color and shape.

 **When to use this chart:** Use the scatter plot when you have paired numerical data, and you want to determine the relationship between the related variables in certain scenarios, identifying correlations and trends (linear and non-linear relationships), detecting outliers, understanding data distribution, identifying groupings or clusters of data.
-Scatterplots can also be useful when comparing multiple datasets where each datasets values are represented as a different group.
-Scatterplots are also useful for evaluating regression models by plotting, e.g., actual versus predicted values,
+Scatter plots can also be useful when comparing multiple datasets where each datasets values are represented as a different group.
+Scatter plots are also useful for evaluating regression models by plotting, e.g., actual versus predicted values.

 **Dataset:** `CUSTOMER_INSURANCE_LTV`.
 In this example, we will use the example template notebook OML-Run-me-first.